DeustoMODO/Smart_plant/README.md

 -isAlpha
 -subprocess
 -parse_http_list
+-twython

 Steps:
 -set up the raspberry and Grove Base Hat
--insert the Moisture sensor at A2 and Light sensor at A0 -make sure that the said packages work on your raspi -set up a Corlysis account
+-insert the Moisture sensor at A2 and Light sensor at A0 -make sure that the said packages work on your raspi -set up a Corlysis and Twitter account
 -adjust the code (Corlysis token etc.)
 -run the code